timmcginley/Agile/Systems/Space/README.md

 ## AP1.2 Line
 > Check for Organising Line or Surface

-* Spaces elements provide the origin point for the other organising lines.
+* SPACE elements provide the origin point for the organising lines of some other systems.
 * It also includes the connections between the spaces representing their adjacent relationships to each other.
 These can be seen in the diagram above.

 ## AP1.3 Segments
 > Identify Segments or Zones

 * This would be the vertical layers of the SPACE or
-* This could be the spatial organisation of each space.
+* This could be the spatial organisation of each SPACE.

 ## AP1.4 Scope
 > Define the Scope of the Study